AbramKanime/quizzical/README.md

 # Quizzical App

-This app was built using React
+This app was built using React, JS, HTML and CSS

 Quick start: